Managing email aliases#

-This tutorial is dedicated to users that are part of the
+This manual is dedicated to users that are part of the

 aliases group.
-It describes actions that can be done by those users.
+It describes actions that can be done by those users on the email aliases.

 /etc/aliases file with your favorite CLI text editor (

 vim, etc.).
 It should look something like this:

 # See man 5 aliases for format. # Use tab for alignment. # To regenerate the db file run: newaliases postmaster: root root: nicolas contact: nicolas,vincent,guilhem,audrey alert: nicolas,vincent,guilhem matrix-synapse: /dev/null jellyfin: /dev/null